-The current in the main winding (IM) lag behind the supply voltage V almost by the 90-degree angle.
+The current in the main winding (IM) lags behind the supply voltage V almost by the 90-degree angle.
 The current in the auxiliary winding IA is approximately in phase with the line voltage.
-Thus, there exists the time difference between the currents of the two windings.
+Thus, there exists a time difference between the currents of the two windings.
 The time phase difference ϕ is not 90 degrees, but of the order of 30 degrees.
 This phase difference is enough to produce a rotating magnetic field.

 The Torque Speed Characteristic of the Split Phase motor is shown below:

 Here, n0 is the point at which the centrifugal switch operates.
-The starting torque of the resistance start motor is about 1.5 times of the full load torque.
-The maximum torque is about 2.5 times of the full load torque at about 75% of the synchronous speed.
-The starting current of the motor is high about 7 to 8 times of the full load value.
+The starting torque of the resistance start motor is about 1.5 times the full load torque.
+The maximum torque is about 2.5 times the full load torque at about 75% of the synchronous speed.
+The starting current of the motor is high about 7 to 8 times the full load value.

 The direction of the Resistance Start motor can be reversed by reversing the line connection of either the main winding or the starting winding.
 The reversal of the motor is possible at the standstill condition only.

 Applications of Split Phase Induction Motor

-This type of motors are cheap and are suitable for easily starting loads where the frequency of starting is limited.
-This type of motor is not used for drives which require more than 1 KW because of the low starting torque.
-The various applications are as follows:-
+This type of motor is cheap and is suitable for easily starting loads where the frequency of starting is limited.
+This type of motor is not used for drives that require more than 1 KW because of the low starting torque.
+The various applications are as follows:

 - Used in the washing machine, and air conditioning fans.

-- The motors are used in mixer grinder, floor polishers.
+- The motors are used in mixer grinders, floor polishers.